kerel-fs/ogn-node/README.md

 ogn-node
 ========

-This ansible role installs a receiver for the [http://wiki.glidernet.org/](Open Glider Network).
+This ansible role installs a receiver for the [Open Glider Network](http://wiki.glidernet.org/).

 Role Variables
 --------------